 This course considers tools and concepts that can generate operational excellence for the production and delivery of services in industires such as banking, transportation, health care, and communications.
 Since services typically are intangible, not storable or transportable, and often highly variable, the management of their operations is complex and involves distributed operations with a significant amount of customer contact.
 Therefore, the understanding and effective management of service operations requires specialized analytical tools and customer-centric focus.
 This course covers a mix of topics with the emphasis on quantitative methods, application of analytics and strategic frameworks.
 The class will introduce simple models and basic concepts that support analysis of tradeoffs in a variety of common service processes.
 Students also will have the opportunity to apply the ideas and analytical models developed in the course to a particular service industry.
 They will do so by conducting a guided, application group project which includes opportunities for in-depth analysis of a particular service process and field work.

 This course focuses on the management of operations at manufacturing and service facilities located in Israel that are used either by domestic corporations or by multinational companies.
 The emphasis is on the evolving patterns of operations strategies adopted by firms for producing products, sourcing manufacturing, distributing products, delivering services and managing product design as well as on programs for enhancing quality, productivity and flexibility and managing technology.
 We will focus on formulation and execution of such strategies for established Israeli multinationals with world class operations and innovative strategies as well as start-ups and smaller companies that are scaling their global supply chain infrastructure to support growth.
 The course will consist of a set of site visits in Israel during Winter Break that will provide the opportunity to observe company processes directly and in-class sessions which include lectures, case discussions and management speakers who will describe their companies' current strategy.
 NOTE: THIS COURSE REQUIRES YOU TO SUBMIT AN APPLICATION FOR ADMISSION.
-Applications will be reviewed on a rolling basis and enrollment will be limited.
+Enrollment will be limited.
 Please contact Ramon Jones at firstname.lastname@example.org for more information.
+Application available at https://global.upenn.edu/pennabroad/pgs

 This course will focus on the management of operations at manufacturing and service facilities of domestic corporations and foreign multinational companies.
 Our emphasis will be on the evolving patterns of operations strategies adopted by firms for producing products, sourcing manufacturing, distributing products, delivering services and managing product design as well as on programs for enhancing quality, productivity and flexibility.
 The course will focus on the formulationn and execution of such strategies for a collection of firms in the context of the current dynamics of global competition.
 The course consists of a set of site visits and in-class sessions which include lectures, case discussions and management speakers who will describe their company's current strategy.